nyeogmi/moogle/README.md

 ## What properties do Moogle data structures have?

 `moogle` data structures are designed around sacrificing performance to provide a simpler API or achieve greater consistency.
-Below is a quick summary of the design decisions `moogle`:
+Below is a quick summary of the design decisions `moogle` makes:

 ### API